yobens5/Carbon_langflow/README.md

-# FE Carbon AI Chat
-# BE Datastax + groq
+# FE Carbon AI Chat / BE Datastax + groq

-A simple implementation of IBM's Carbon AI Chat component.
+A simple implementation of IBM's Carbon AI Chat component build on Datastax.

 ## Features